-Your app’s signature is a certification method where you can prove that you can sign an APK with the same signature as the app you are trying to certify.
-When uploading your app on Catappult.
-It is required that you use the same signature as the package in Google Play.
+When uploading your app on Catappult, if your app is available on Google Play, you have to use the same signature as the package in Google Play.
 For more information on why this is important, click here.

 If your app has the Google Play signature, please follow the steps below to download the APK with the Google Play signature and upload it onto our platform: